- Agurk / 21 (the Danish game) - Procedure - Scoring - Strategy - Variants

 - Some play to a score of 20 rather than 30.
 Some play with a fixed stake, and each player has one free rebuy.

 A distinctive feature of the Polish version of Cucumber, known as Ogórek, is that although the ace is the highest card during the first five tricks, in the last trick it becomes the lowest card, worth 1 point.
-This was the standard rule when I played in Warsaw in 1980, and the same rule is given in the Ogórek page of the Students Circle of Mathematicians at the Uniwersytet Jagielloński in Krakow, on which the following description is based.
+This was the standard rule when I played in Warsaw in 1980, and the same rule was given in the Ogórek page of the Students Circle of Mathematicians at the Uniwersytet Jagielloński in Krakow, on which the following description is based.

 The game is played with a 52-card pack, or more than one such deck if there are more than 8 players.
 Six cards are dealt to each player.
 The player to dealer's left leads any card to the first trick.
 Subsequent players in clockwise order must beat or equal the highest card in the trick if able to do so.
 Any player unable to equal or beat the highest card must play his or her lowest card.
 Whoever plays the highest card, or the last of equally high cards, leads to the next trick.